-- 1. Employee makes report to their Manager/Supervisor.
-If the issue is with the Manager/Supervisor then the report should be made directly to HR - 2.
-Manager/Supervisor will forward to HR for investigation. - 3.
-Manager/HR will meet with employee for more information - 4.
-Manager/HR will meet with respondent - 5.
-Manager/HR will meet with witnesses - 6.
-Manager/HR will make a determination - 7.
-Manager/HR will take appropriate action. - 8.
-HR will document and record sexual harassment claims/situations
+- 1. Employee makes report to their Manager/Supervisor or HR (if it has to do with Mgr.) - 2.
+Manager/Supervisor will forward to HR (or deal with it themselves if it involves HR) - 3.
+Manager or HR will meet with employee for more information - 4.
+Manager or HR will meet with respondent - 5.
+Manager or HR will meet with witnesses - 6.
+Manager/Supervisor and/or HR will make a determination - 7.
+Manager/Supervisor/HR and/or will take appropriate action. - 8.
+HR will document and record sexual harassment claims/situations - \HR can be reached at extension 2210 or at 315-379-2210 for outside calls\

-HR can be reached at extension 2210 or at 315-379-2210 for outside calls (The HR Director will be lead in all investigations unless contraindicated)
+(The HR Director will be lead in all investigations unless you indicate otherwise.)